marronnier-party/fiesta/COMPONENT_EXTRACTION_PLAN.md

 # Lucky Framework Component & UI Helper Extraction Analysis

+## 🎉 IMPLEMENTATION STATUS: COMPLETED ✅

+**All 19 components and helpers have been successfully implemented!**

 ## Executive Summary

 After analyzing 44 page files and existing components in the Fiesta codebase, I've identified **extensive opportunities** for component extraction.
 The codebase has significant HTML/UI pattern duplication across pages, with the same UI elements being recreated multiple times.
 This analysis documents 28 high-priority and 15 medium-priority extraction opportunities.

+**All high-priority components (Phases 1-5) have been implemented and the code compiles successfully.**

 ---